jfo/blog/source/posts/2013-09-13-how-brainfuck-works.markdown

 Usually, the location of the pointer will "roll over" if it goes below 0 or above 30,000... (or above whatever the maximum number available is) effectively making the memory cells act like one long circular tape.

-c
 ```
 +   increments the value of the byte at the current slot
 -   decrements the value of the byte at the current slot
 ```

 So far so good.
-So here's a new brainfuck space, I'll only show 10 spots because I am not going to type 30,000:
+So here's a new brainfuck space, I'll only show 10 spots because I am not going to type 30,000 (and the brackets surround where the cursor is):

 ```
 [0] 0 0 0 0 0 0 0 0 0 0 ...
- ^
 ```

 Pointer starts at one; everything is zero.
 Now if we ran this code: